-Let’s get straight to the point: $1,500 – $30,000 if you hire us.
+Let’s get straight to the point: $15,000 – $45,000 if you hire us.
 Other firms charge more, some charge less.
-Let’s look at what the options are and how we range from less than two grand to the tens of thousands of dollars.
+Let’s look at what the options behind the range.

 What is a Brand?